djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 [^1]: The word Occam is used somewhat mebulously here.
 It covers a suite of software and services together with the the theory that underlines them.
 This book is an apologia for the latter and there is a companion book, called The Occam User Manual, that covers the former.

-[^2]: Tom Koerner in his excellent book Fourier Analysis wrote that mathematicians make remarkably incompetent historians.
-This is not a mathematics book but nor is it a history book.
-I atttibute the occasional idea or theory to a particular person, as is usual, but this is meant to be no more than a pointer for the historically curious.